Vendiel/daresay-a11y/posts/controls-contrast-ratio.md

 1. If the component is inactive (disabled).
 2. If the visual appearance of the control is decided by the user agent (browser) and hasn't been modified.

 Note.
-This reqsuirement does not imply that controls must have a visual boundary indicating the hit area and that visual boundary must fulfill the 3:1 contrast - that's only needed if the visual boundry is the only was to visually identify the control.
+This requirement does not imply that controls must have a visual boundary indicating the hit area and that visual boundary must fulfill the 3:1 contrast - that's only needed if the visual boundry is the only was to visually identify the control.

 ## Examples